SKIN CANCER

 -

-Knowledge-focused CompletedThis study looked at whether an artificial intelligence (AI) tool can help primary care doctors more accurately diagnose skin conditions and decide if a patient needs to see a skin specialist.
+Knowledge-focused CompletedThis study tested whether an artificial intelligence (AI) tool could help primary care doctors more accurately diagnose skin conditions and decide which patients need to see a skin specialist.
 131 adults with various skin issues, including possible skin cancer, took part.
 Doctors…

 Matched conditions: SKIN CANCER